geveh/LakeVolumes/README.md

-# Code for *"Evolving resource potential of glacial lakes with ongoing deglaciation"*
+# LakeVolumes: Code for *"Evolving resource potential of glacial lakes with ongoing deglaciation"*

 ## Overview